 Currently there are over five hundred English vineyards registered in the United Kingdom.
-Around two hundred of these are open to the public with the majority of these located in the south, the most notable in Kent, Sussex and Hampshire.
+Around two hundred of these are open to the public, the majority located in the south of the country.
+Let’s review the best english vineyards.

 Small Hythe Road, Kent, TN30 7NG, Phone: +44 (0) 1580 766111

+Easily, one of the best english vineyards.
 Chapel Down make some excellent sparkling wine along with producing a range of craft beer and cider.
 In 2018 they also released their own gin.
 They offer guided tours and tastings.
-If you can’t make it to the winery then get to their restaurant Gin Works in Kings Cross in London.
+If you can’t make it to the winery then get to their restaurant Gin Works in Kings Cross, London.
 Chapel Down Winery is definitely worth a visit.

 Through a combination of new viticultural techniques and years of knowledge gained from established vineyards, Chapel Down are able to use the best of traditional and innovative practices to produce grapes of the highest standard.